FlorentCollin/FlorentCollin.github.io/content/posts/cave-generator/index.md

 ![Cave Generator](cave-generator-final.gif#center)

 # Finishing touches
-The final touch to make this generator a bit more interesting is to add the possibility to restart a new simulation.
+The final touch to make this generator a bit more interesting is to add the possibility to restart the simulation.
 To this end, we can implement a final system that checks whether the R key has been pressed and restarts the simulation if this is the case.
 ```rust
 fn restart(